Terlingua, a Big Bend ghost town refuses to die.

 Terlingua Trading Post and Starlight Restaurant

-A beat up guitar was on the ground next to an elderly cowboy who was sitting in a metal folding chair.
-The cowboy’s thin legs were crossed tightly at the knee and he had that sucked-in, stooped over way that makes some old people look like they are trying to keep warm.
+A beat-up guitar was on the ground next to an elderly cowboy.
+The cowboy was sitting in a metal folding chair.
+His thin legs were crossed tightly at the knee, and he had that sucked-in, stooped-over look that makes some old people look like they are trying to keep warm.

 La Kiva after the crime

-It was only 9 pm or so, too early to call it a night so we drove down to La Kiva, a cave-like restaurant and bar that had fascinated us on our first visit years ago.
+It was only 9 pm.
+Too early to call it a night, so we drove down to La Kiva, a cave-like restaurant, and bar that had fascinated us on our first visit years ago.

 Glen Felts, the owner, was loved by everyone.
-The accused murder, river guide Tony Flint, was loved by everyone.
-Felts and Flint loved each other, according to everyone and as evidenced by a video they shot the night of the murder.
+The accused murderer, river guide Tony Flint, was loved by everyone.
+Felts and Flint loved each other, according to everyone.
+And according to a video that they shot the night of the murder.

 Amid the chaos, the band played on

 La Kiva was packed.
 The waitresses and bar staff were “in the weeds,” trying to accommodate the chili cook-off crowd.